Hamiltonian formulation of general relativity and post-Newtonian dynamics of compact binaries: Applied regularization techniques

-Analogous ambiguity was discovered in 4PN-acccurate calculations of two-body equations of motion done by \cite{bernard-16} in harmonic coordinates, where also analytic regularization of the IR divergences of the instantaneous part of the dynamics was performed.
+Analogous ambiguity was discovered in 4PN-acccurate calculations of two-body equations of motion done by \cite{bernard-16} in harmonic coordinates, where also analytic regularization\footnote{The analytic regularization in \cite{bernard-16} is a finite part procedure based on analytic continuation in $B$ of a regulator $(r/r_0)^B$.} of the IR divergences of the instantaneous part of the dynamics was performed.
 However, the computations made by \cite{bernard-16} faced also a second ambiguity (\citealp{damour-16}, \citealp{bernard-17a}), which must come from their different (harmonic instead of ADMTT) gauge condition and the potentiality of analytic regularization not to preserve gauge (in contrast to dimensional regularization).
 The first method of analytic regularization applied by \cite{damour-14} and \cite{jaranowski-15} is manifest ADMTT gauge preserving.
 Finally, \cite{marchand-17} and \cite{bernard-17b} successfully applied in harmonic-coordinates approach $d$-dimensional regularization all-over.
 However, it is worth to emphasize that in intermediate steps their derivation makes crucial use of an auxiliary regulator parameter $\eta$, entering as a factor $r^\eta$ multiplying the formal expansions of the source.
 The confidence in the procedure stems from the fact that the occurring poles in $\eta$ do cancel each other in $d$ dimensions.
 On the other side, the obtained crucial rational number in the tail action, 41/60 or 41/30 depending on representation, was already derived within pure $d$-dimensional calculations by \cite{foffa2-13} and \cite{galley-16} based on the EFT formalism.
 Yet only quite recently, a complete pure dimensional-regularization calculation has been achieved by \cite{foffa1-19,foffa2-19}, where use has been made of the zero-bin subtraction method for interrelated UV and IR poles, as discussed in view of the 4PN approximation by \cite{porto-17b} and \cite{porto-17a}.